Pirmayr/Run2/Commands.md

 #### hasmember

-tests if the specified member exists in the given object
+tests if the specified member exists in an object

 * object: object
 * name: name of the member